 The Eastern Orthodox Church comprises all other churches such as the Russian Orthodox Church, Greek Orthodox Church, Serbian Orthodox Church, and so on.
 Each church is under the authority of a patriarch.
 If you’re coming from Catholicism, the patriarch is like a fallible mini-Pope who has far less authority to exert top-down control of the Church.

-Most of the ethnic churches conduct their Divine Liturgy in languages that are no longer spoken (Armenians conduct theirs in Classical Armenian, so I use a service book that contains an English translation).
+Most of the ethnic churches conduct their Divine Liturgy in languages that are no longer spoken.
 It would make sense for you to join a church that conducts at least some of the Divine Liturgy in English to ease your transition into a more eastern form of worship.
 There are three churches that I can recommend:

 Antiochian Orthodox Church.
 The Antiochian Church comes in two types.
 One is mostly for Syrians and the other is mostly for converts.
 You want the one for converts.
 If the priest of a particular church doesn’t have a Syrian name, and pictures of the parishioners online are not all Syrian, you have the right church.
 I have visited Antiochian churches in Salt Lake City, Portland, San Diego, and Austin.
 They ranged from multicultural (Salt Lake City) to having mostly Protestant converts (Austin).
 From what I’ve seen, the Antiochians are extremely faithful to Orthodoxy.